 Lifetrack's Employment Services expand educational horizons and open doors to meaningful career opportunities.
 We work with people with disabilities and people experiencing poverty to help launch and develop their careers.

 Lifetrack’s Employment Services model relies on five key elements: mentor supports to build resiliency and confidence, financial skill development, job retention supports, motivational interviews and work-life balance supports.
-All of these elements are interwoven into the services provided in these programs, which include:
+These elements are woven into the services, which include:

 - Job Training: Development of hard skills and acquisition of relevant credentials needed for success in high-demand, good-paying careers.
 We work closely with area employers to ensure our participants are prepared to meet their needs.

 - Employment Services: Development of soft skills such as job searching, interviewing, resume building and related activities needed to find jobs, as well as one-on-one post-employment supports needed to retain jobs.

-- Educational Advancement: Linkage to continuing education programs for High School Diplomas/GED, ESL, and other academic supports
+- Educational Advancement: Connection to continuing education programs for high school diplomas/GED, ESL and other academic supports.

-- Financial Literacy Education: Group and one-on-one instruction in working with the building blocks of financial security – setting up bank accounts, getting good credit, building savings and working toward financial goals.
+- Financial Literacy Education: Group and one-on-one instruction to learn the building blocks of financial security: setting up bank accounts, achieving good credit, building savings and working toward financial goals.

 Services for People with Disabilities

 The goal of these innovative services is to help people living with disabilities find and retain jobs.
-This includes individuals with mental illness as well as those with physical, intellectual and/or developmental disabilities, whose employment opportunities in the workforce have been limited but who are eager to find jobs in the community.
+This includes individuals experiencing mental health challenges as well as those with physical, intellectual and/or developmental disabilities, whose employment opportunities in the workforce have been limited but who are eager to find jobs in the community.

 Lifetrack offers employment services to individuals who receive Minnesota Family Investment Program (MFIP) assistance from the state of Minnesota.
-By coaching and mentoring low-income individuals Lifetrack is able to reduce barriers to employment, help individuals learn pre-employment skills that secure stable employment opportunities.
-Participants receive job search assistance, skills training, and case management.
+By coaching and mentoring low-income individuals, Lifetrack reduces barriers to employment and helps individuals learn pre-employment skills that secure stable employment opportunities.
+Participants receive job search assistance, skills training and case management.
 Lifetrack offers a job search center and job fairs with local employers as well.

 Become a Hiring Partner